 Are you a candidate for sedation dentistry?

 Only your dentist or doctor will be able to determine whether sedation dentistry is safe and appropriate for you.
 He or she will consider your overall health and physical and mental condition before any dental treatment that might require sedation.
-If it is believed that you are a good candidate, your dentist will recommend the best type for your case.
+If it is believed that you are a good candidate, your sedation dentist will recommend the best type for your case.
 It will have to be cleared by your physician.

 Types of sedation

-- Nitrous oxide: more commonly known as laughing gas, this is the most well-known form of sedation and the one most often used in dental offices.
+- Nitrous oxide: more commonly known as laughing gas, this is the most well-known form of sedation and the one most often used in our Brampton dental office.
 It does not put a patient to sleep but helps to reduce anxiety.
 It can be administered via injection in combination with anesthesia or by a machine.
 Once treatment is complete, it is flushed out of the system with oxygen and leaves no lingering effects.

 - Enteral sedation: an oral sedative.
 It produces a similar effect to nitrous oxide and can be used in combination with it.